etiennebacher/flint/tests/testthat/_snaps/message.md

     Message
       i Going to check 2 files.
       v Found 2 lints in 2 files.
+      i 2 of them can be fixed automatically.

 # no fixes needed message works